AkselLessum/Programvareutvikling/README.md

 - [Acknowledgments](#acknowledgement)

 ## 🧐 About <a name = "about"></a>
-Toolio is a website where people can lend tools from each other.
-The service is supposed to make it easy for people to lend tools from others for a short amount of period.
-"I dialog med en studenassitstent, som var ment til å virke som produkteier, har vi utviklet et produkt i tråd med produkteiers ønske."
+Toolio is a platform where users can lend out their tools and equipment to each other by publishing advertisements.
+Through constant dialogue with our Student Assistant, who has simulated the role of Product Owner throughout this project, we have developed a product fulfilling his wishes and requirements.

-In the first Sprint a Figma [diagram](https://www.figma.com/file/7mZ3F55lnI0v0tEG3I7XU6/TOOLIO-SPRINT-1?node-id=25%3A227&t=KHcrblGRzwLO8f9o-1) was made for the project.
+To illustrate the product's functionality goals of Sprint 1, a Figma [model](https://www.figma.com/file/7mZ3F55lnI0v0tEG3I7XU6/TOOLIO-SPRINT-1?node-id=25%3A227&t=KHcrblGRzwLO8f9o-1) was created.

 ## 🏁 Getting Started <a name = "getting_started"></a>
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See [deployment](#deployment) for notes on how to deploy the project on a live system.

 ### Prerequisites
-What things you need to install the software and how to install them.
+What you need to install the software, as well as how to install them.

 ```
 Give examples
 ```

 1. Download [git](https://git-scm.com/downloads) if not already installed.
-2. python download
+2. Python download

-### Installing
+### Installation
-A step by step series of examples that tell you how to get a development env running.
+A step by step series of examples that tell you how to get a development environment running.

 Say what the step will be